NLnetLabs/nsd/doc/manual/configuration.rst

         remote-control:
             # this allows the use of 'nsd-control' to control NSD.
 The default is "no"
             control-enable: yes
             # the interface NSD listens to for nsd-control.
-The default is 127.0.0.1
+The default is 127.0.0.1 and ::1
             control-interface: 127.0.0.1
             # the key files that allow the use of 'nsd-control'.
 The default path is "/etc/nsd/".
 Create these using the 'nsd-control-setup' utility
             server-key-file: /etc/nsd/nsd_server.key